bukbukXiu/ManjaroProAudio/README.md

 ## Fundamentals

 To get started after installing Manjaro, you could try just steps 3 and 5 below.
 If you need to use windows plugins on Linux also follow step 11 (easy: wine-staging, more advanced but potentially more performance: wine-tkg).
-Based on your individual pro audio needs and workflows, hardware specifications and more, your mileage may vary.
+Based on your individual pro audio needs, workflows, hardware specifications and more, your mileage may vary.
 If you are still having audio performance issues, try following the full guide...

 ## Full In-depth Guide